energywebfoundation/ssi/apps/vc-api/docs/contexts.md

 Rather than referencing a context via a URI in a JSON-LD `@context` array, it is possible to include the context directly in-line.

-For example, a veriable credential may contain a `@context` array as follows:
+For example, a verifiable credential may contain a `@context` array as follows:
 ```json
 {
    "@context": [